 - 4. Determine whether dithering is required.
-CR-SPLITs do not mitigate hot pixels, which result from CCD radiation damage and often persist for weeks if not indefinitely.
+CR-SPLITs do not mitigate unstable hot pixels, sink pixels, or other detector defects.
 If such features would critically affect the science, then dithering is required to remove them.
-Hot pixels currently cover approximately 1.35% of the WFC CCDs (see Section 4.3.5).
-For some imaging programs the spatial resolution provided by the WFC and the presence of some detector defects and hot pixels in the final image are acceptable.
+Hot pixels currently cover 2% of the WFC CCDs though <10% of them are unstable (see Section 4.3.5 for details on hot pixels and pixel instability).
+For some imaging programs, the spatial resolution provided by the WFC and the presence of some detector defects and hot pixels in the final image are acceptable.
 For such observations, dithering would not be required and one would simply split the exposure time for CR correction.
 For observations where several orbits worth of data are obtained with each filter, the best strategy is to observe using a sub-pixel dither pattern without obtaining multiple images at each position.
-There are now so many hot pixels across the WFC CCDs that we recommend the use of CR-SPLITs over dithering only when absolutely essential that the sub-exposures place the source of interest at exactly the same location on the detector. - 5.
+Due to the increase of detector defects of the WFC CCDs with age, we only recommend the use of CR-SPLITs over dithering when it is absolutely essential that the sub-exposures place the source of interest at exactly the same location on the detector. - 5.
 Once the required number of individual exposures has been established on the basis of CR rejection and dithering requirements, the observer will need to verify whether the resulting readout noise affects the achieved S/N.

-Figure 7.2: Schematic flow-chart of the CR-split vs. dithering vs. S/N trade-off.
+Figure 7.2: Schematic flowchart of the CR-SPLIT vs. dithering vs. S/N trade-off